szunami/blog-1/2018-03-26-cargo-book.md

 documentation is a first-class citizen of a project that is an equal peer of source code.

-# Rationale and alternatives
+## Rationale and alternatives
-[alternatives]: #alternatives

 - Why is this design the best in the space of possible designs?

   It integrates with existing workflows for Cargo, uses existing unofficial conventions, and existing tools.

 - What other designs have been considered and what is the rationale for not choosing them?

   None to my knowledge

 - What is the impact of not doing this?

   Projects have to write their user manuals separately from their API docs and don’t have native testing support for any code in them, aka, the status quo.

-# Prior art
+## Prior art
-[prior-art]: #prior-art

 I don’t know off the top of my head of any language toolchains that have a book builder in their tool set, be it in the official project manager or not.

-# Unresolved questions
+## Unresolved questions
-[unresolved]: #unresolved-questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

   Human interface details like “should we call it `book/` instead of `doc/` and use `doc/` for API documentation files” or “what should the Cargo interface be”

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

   None come to mind.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

   Everything related to how `mdBook` actually functions is out of scope of this RFC.
 If `mdBook` grows new features *because* it is integrated into Cargo by this RFC, those new features are still `mdBook`’s responsibility.

-# FOOTNOTES ARE NOT PART OF THE RFC I JUST HAVE STRONG (BAD) OPINIONS
+## FOOTNOTES ARE NOT PART OF THE RFC I JUST HAVE STRONG (BAD) OPINIONS

+{:.no-toc}

 [^1]: I firmly believe `src/bin/` should have been `app/` instead.

 [^2]: Doc comments are block comments, fight me.

+[summary]: #summary
+[motivation]: #motivation
+[guide-level-explanation]: #guide-level-explanation
+[reference-level-explanation]: #reference-level-explanation
+[drawbacks]: #drawbacks
+[alternatives]: #rationale-and-alternatives
+[prior-art]: #prior-art
+[unresolved]: #unresolved-questions

 [diesel_guide]: http://diesel.rs/guides/
 [issue_external_doc]: https://github.com/rust-lang/rust/issues/44732